bellagracefinck/trend_cycle/README.md

 ## Appendices
 This section includes additional information that may be useful to readers, such as detailed descriptions of the data sources, mathematical derivations, or additional statistical analyses.

+Here is a subset of the 'collections' dataframe, which contains the text data for each collection.

+Here is a subset of the 'designers' dataframe, which contains designer-specific values such as prevalence and consistency.